macsy-models/.github/profile/README.md

 ## MacSy Models

 Is an umbrella organization to centralize, organize, share models for [MacSyFinder](https://github.com/gem-pasteur/macsyfinder).
-The models in macsy-models can easly managed using the macsydata tool.
+The models in macsy-models can be easily managed using the macsydata tool (shipped with macsyfinder).

 If you are a macsyfinder modeler, you are encouraged to share your models through macsy-models (see [Contribution guidelines](../CONTRIBUTING.md)).
 This will ensure an easy and broad distribution of your models for MacSyFinder!